Quaoar: Weywot

-Quaoar has one confirmed moon, Weywot (formal designation (50000) Quaoar I).
+Quaoar has one confirmed natural satellite, Weywot (formal designation (50000) Quaoar I).
 It was discovered by Michael E. Brown and Terry-Ann Suer on 14 February 2006 and was named after the sky god Weywot, the son of Quaoar in Tongva mythology.
-It orbits Quaoar at a distance of aboout 13300 km with an orbital period of 12.4 days, placing it outside of both rings of Quaoar.
+It orbits Quaoar at a distance of about 13300 km with an orbital period of 12.4 days, placing it outside of both rings of Quaoar.
 It follows a nearly circular orbit that is slightly inclined by 5° with respect to Quaoar's equator.
 Observations of Weywot via stellar occultations have shown it to be a very dark object with a diameter of roughly 200 km.